absmach/magistrala-docs/blog/mqtt-broker-selection/mqtt-broker-selection.md

 ## The criteria

 To choose a broker, a set of analytical criteria was established.
 The main goal was to make sure we did not compromise the SuperMQ offering but instead enriched it.
-For our consideration we will define the following:
+For our consideration we will define the following criteria:

+- Licensing and open‑source commitment
+- Protocol support (MQTT versions, QoS, retained messages, LWT)
+- Performance: connections, throughput, latency
+- Scalability and clustering
+- Security: TLS, authentication, authorization
+- Management and monitoring capabilities

 ### Distribution and licensing